Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Circuit design

 \subsection{Circuit design of the first-step quantum search}

-We need two sub oracles that check validity and uniqueness check for encoding HOBO-TSP described in subsection~\ref{subsec:propose method-HOBO}.
+We require two sub-oracles: one for validity checking and the other for ensuring uniqueness in the encoding of the HOBO-TSP, as described in subsection~\ref{subsec:propose method-HOBO}.

-The validity check addresses a potential issue in the quantum representation of cities that arises in the sub-oracle.
-When using qubits in equal superposition to binary encode cities, non-existent cities may be mistakenly encoded in the HOBO formulation.
-This problem occurs only when the binary representation of a city can denote a higher number than the actual number of cities in the TSP.
-For example, with $n=3$ cities, using $2$ qubits for city representation can lead to an undesired outcome of $\ket{11}$ representing a non-existent city.
-However, this issue is absent for $4$ cities, as $2$ qubits can only represent up to $4$ cities.
-We resolve this problem by using MCX gates to filter out possible binary representations.
-In the case of $n=3$ cities, we can prevent state $\ket{11}$ with the pattern seen in Fig.~\ref{fig:two-step_circuit}(a).
-In Fig.~\ref{fig:two-step_circuit}(b), there is no penalty city; therefore, we do not need the oracle for validity check.
+The validity check addresses a potential issue in the quantum encoding of cities, which arises in the sub-oracle.
+Specifically, when qubits are used to binary encode each city, and the number of cities $n$ is not equal to $2^K$ in the HOBO formulation, non-existent cities may be erroneously encoded.
+For example, with $n=3$ cities, using two qubits for the city representation results in the undesired state $ \ket{11} $, which corresponds to a non-existent city.
+In contrast, this issue does not arise for $n=4$ cities, where $n=2^K$.
+This problem occurs only when the number of possible states represented by the qubits, $2^K$, exceeds the actual number of cities, $n$, in the TSP.

+To resolve this issue, we employ multi-controlled X gates, also referred to as MCXGate in Qiskit (hereafter referred to as MCX) to filter out invalid binary representations.
+In the case of $n=3$ cities, we prevent the state $ \ket{11} $ by using the circuit shown in Fig.~\ref{fig:two-step_circuit}(a).
+In Fig.~\ref{fig:two-step_circuit}(b), there is no invalid state, as $n=2^K$, and thus, the validity check oracle is not required.

-The uniqueness check ensures that each city visited on the tour is unique.
-We achieve this by implementing a function that checks the equality of each city pair, returning $0$ if equal and $1$ if not.
-This function is applied to all city pairs, marking the state as a correct solution only if all city pairs return $1$.
-We define the oracle function of uniqueness check $f$ as:
+The uniqueness check ensures that each city in the tour is visited exactly once.
+This is achieved by implementing a function that compares pairs of cities and outputs 0 if they are the same and 1 if they are different.
+The function is applied to all city pairs, and the state is marked as a valid solution only if all the pairs return 1.
+The oracle function is defined as: